TypiCMS/bootforms/readme.md

 ### Outside of Laravel

-Usage outside of Laravel is a little trickier since there's a bit of a dependency stack you need to build up, but it's not too tricky.
+Usage outside of Laravel is a little trickier since there’s a bit of a dependency stack you need to build up, but it’s not too tricky.

 ```php
 $formBuilder = new AdamWathan\Form\FormBuilder;